liangbinjie/ARM32_Math_Expressions_Solver/README.md

 |    12    |
 |    3     |

-We now encounter a multiplication operator `*`, so, we pop the last two numbers out of the stack, and we multiply them, which we give us `36`, with the result 36, we push it into the stack.
+We now encounter a multiplication operator `*`, so, we pop the last two numbers out of the stack, and we multiply them, which will give us `36`, with the result 36, we push it into the stack.
 Then we push the other two numbers.
 (3, 4)

 |   STACK  |
 |----------|